json-schema-org/understanding-json-schema/source/reference/array.rst

 There are two ways in which arrays are generally used in JSON:

-- As a sequence of arbitrary length where each item matches the same schema.
-For this usage, see `list-validation`.
+- **List validation:** a sequence of arbitrary length where each item matches the same schema.

-- As a sequence of fixed length where each item may match a different schema.
-In this usage, the ordinal index of each item is meaningful as to how the value is interpreted.
+- **Tuple validation:** a sequence of fixed length where each item may have a different schema.
+In this usage, the index (or location) of each item is meaningful as to how the value is interpreted.
 (This usage is often given a whole separate type in some programming languages, such as Python's ``tuple``).
-For this usage, see `tuple-validation`.

 .. index::
    single: array; list validation